junecv/junecv.github.io/_posts/2021-01-14-stanford-cs106a-eclipse-setup-quick-guide.md

 ---
 layout: post
-title: Stanford CS106A (2007 SEE version) Quick Reference
+title: Stanford CS106A (2007 SEE version) Eclipse Setup Quick Guide
 ---

-This is a quick reference for [CS106A] (https://see.stanford.edu/Course/CS106A) self-learners when they encounter difficulties installing and setting up Eclipse, or having blank Karel screen.
+This is a quick reference for [CS106A](https://see.stanford.edu/Course/CS106A) self-learners when they encounter difficulties installing and setting up Eclipse, or having blank Karel screen problem.
 I use Macbook M1, but below included links shall make it easy for anyone using other versions of Macbook or PC.

 ### Installing Eclipse and Java Runtime Environment